 What makes a bad logo?

 It takes many years to become good at designing logos.
 The problem is, as an inexperienced designer, you don't realize how bad your logo work is until you've done them for more than 10 years.
 You might think your design is good until you look back at it.
-Some designers, who are good at general graphic design, never become good at logos for some reason.
+Some designers, who are good at general graphic design, may never become good at logos.
 In my experience, designers who are great at structural design and have a knack for manipulating shapes can be great.
 But then they might need help from another designer to create the wordmark portion of the logo.
 Our most successful logo designs at Think Shift were collaborations with multiple designers and art directors combining forces to create a logo that is solid from all angles.

-Create meaning in your logo... or don't
+Consider meaning in your logo

 Usually, it’s good practice to create meaning behind your logo.
 Something to rationalize all the design choices you’ve made.
 Decisions that can shape the personality.
 It's not a rule, per se, but a way to solidify the strategy behind the design.
 People think the strategy starts with questions like "what colour should it be?", or "do I want my logo to be a lion or a tiger?".
 It's much deeper than that, or at least it should be.